Nick A. Ortiz | Owner

-Mr. Ortiz has two primary practice areas:
+Mr. Ortiz has three primary practice areas:

 - Long Term Disability.
 He assists clients in filing administrative appeals in their disability claims in an attempt to restore the disability benefits without the need to go to court and engage in litigation.
 However, if the insurance company does not grant the appeal and pay the benefits owed, then Mr. Ortiz will represent his clients in litigation against the insurance company.

 - Social Security Disability.
 Mr. Ortiz represents Social Security Disability Insurance (SSDI) and Supplemental Security Income (SSI) claimants at all levels of review and appeal, from the initial application to reconsideration to hearings before Administrative Law Judges to the Appeals Council.